iobaidat/DDoShield-IoT/README.md

 ### 3) Create nodes
-To Create a specific number of Devs (i.e., IoT Devices), use the following command:
+To create a specific number of Devs (i.e., IoT devices), use the following command:

 ```bash
 ddosim -d <N> -v debug create